Back to Blog

 Equipment, furniture, computers, and other business assets you're depreciating or expensing under Section 179.

-De Minimis Safe Harbor: Items costing $2,500 or less can be expensed immediately (deducted in full) rather than depreciated.
-Just record them as expenses.
+De Minimis Safe Harbor: Items costing $2,500 or less can be expensed immediately (deducted in full) rather than depreciated—no Form 4562 required.
+The Schedule C instructions say to deduct these amounts as other expenses in Part V (they flow to line 27b), not on any other line.

 What qualifies: